 We enjoyed our stay, and we rediscovered a community that has drawn together to recreate a born-again Bay St. Louis that has greater meaning for those that call it home.
 It has been rebuilt in a way that preserves the past, commemorates its history, and looks to the future with bold resolve.
 Time has a way of washing away old memories and cleaning out the refuse of life, and for the people of Bay St. Louis, every new day is savored and devoured.

 And that perfect pizza?
-Every bite was pure perfection; the bold flavors of roasted duck with the peppery punch of arugula mingled delicately with the mellowness of soft brie and figs, all set atop a crispy crust with just the right crunch.
+Every bite of my Duck and Brie Pizza was pure perfection; the bold flavors of roasted duck with the peppery punch of arugula mingled delicately with the mellowness of soft brie and figs, all set atop a crispy crust with just the right crunch.
 It was heavenly.
 Just like my weekend in the little town that survived.

 - ½ cup all-purpose flour